[Article was updated on 23.3.2020]

 And if it does, the pre-rendering process of calculating preliminary variables would take the same time, if not more.

-No GPU optimisation
+No GPU optimization

 There is a general knowledge, that After Effects relies on CPU and RAM instead of GPU for rendering.